GameModes/DIP/Opdracht2/README.md

 # Opdracht: Letterfrequenties
-> Recognize Whether De Sentence Is English Or Dutch With An Accuracy Score Of At Least 90%
+> Recognize Whether The Sentence Is English Or Dutch With An Accuracy Score Of At Least 90%

 ## Usage Command